thinkorswim vs Robinhood Legend

 Trading Experience

-With Legend launched in a browser, the software is intuitive and easy to use.
+With Legend running in a browser, the software is intuitive and easy to use.
 A widget button at the top is where more bells and whistles can be added to the platform.
 A watchlist shows up by default in the lower-left corner of one of the installed layouts; hovering over an entry creates a Trade button.
 Clicking on the button generates the trade ticket, which has five trade types.

 robonhood Legend